 Create Loyalty Program

-In this tutorial, you'll see how to create a loyalty program using the Dashboard.
-We're going to set up a complete loyalty workflow with digital wallets, program rules, rewards, automatic notifications, and a sign-up landing page.
+This tutorial will show you how to create a loyalty program using the Dashboard.
+We will set up a complete loyalty workflow with digital wallets, program rules, rewards, automatic notifications, and a sign-up landing page.

 Before you start

-- This Guide shows loyalty program creation assuming you are already familiarized with our Getting Started Tutorial.
+- This Guide shows loyalty program creation, assuming you know our Getting Started Tutorial.

 - How does it work?